 If CPA licensure is your goal, please verify your state's rules and requirements.
 See the State Regulations for more information.

+Prerequisites — Please be sure you have the required prerequisite courses.
 If your undergraduate degree is not in accounting, you should have completed or be in the process of taking the following minimum core of accounting course work (or its equivalent) prior to submitting your application:

 - ACCTG 211: Financial and Managerial Accounting for Decision Making (generally Principles of Accounting I, covering financial accounting, and Principles of Accounting II, covering managerial accounting, at other universities)